If you are new to Joomla, you’ll need to learn how to use Joomla to be able to make websites.

-The language page gives you the ability to set administrative/backend preferred language, set frontend/client side (the part visitors see) language, install new languages, etc.
+The language page gives you the ability to set the administrative/backend preferred language, set frontend/client side (the part visitors see) language, install new languages, etc.

-This section enables you manage all of your Joomla extensions.
+This section lets you manage all of your Joomla extensions.

 This page gives you the ability to install new Joomla extensions.